Address: Circuito de Velocidad Calafat, Carretera Nacional 340, Km 1.118, 43860 L'Ametlla de Mar, Tarragona, Spain

 Circuit type: Permanent road course

 The Circuit de Calafat was Spain's second permanent motor racing circuit (after Jarama) and opened in 1974.
 While always primarily focused on motorbike racing, it has and continues to hold regional car racing, though the circuit's importance has faded in recent decades with the rise of the new modern circuits which have sprung up across the country.
+However, a recent resurgance has been experienced as a Formula E testing base, thanks to a variety of circuit alterations.

 The track was designed by Jordi Xiol as an entirely privately-funded enterprise.
 The total cost was 30 million pesetas, with fans buying shares in the Calafat SA holding company to raise around 25,000 pesetas of the cost.
 Among those involved in creating the circuit was Carmelo Ezpeleta (now the boss of MotoGP and World Superbike rights holders Dorna), who would take his first steps at circuit organisation at Calafat before heading off to run Jarama and later Circuit de Catalunya.